opnsense/docs/source/manual/how-tos/dynamic_routing_bgp.rst

 Peering with Routers in internal AS (iBGP)
 ---------------------------------------------------

-This guide provides a step-by-step setup for iBGP between two OPNsenses.
+This guide provides a step-by-step setup for iBGP between two routers.
 Each router has a WAN connection, a unique LAN network, and a shared internal peering network.
 The routes of the unique LAN networks and any new networks should be automatically shared between the two routers.